kstencell/kstencell/README.md

 **About me**

-  - 📘 Graduate of University of Guelph, Bachelor of Science (Honours) Major Theoretical Physics
+  - 📘 Graduate of the University of Guelph, Bachelor of Science (Honours) Major Theoretical Physics
   - 📗 Student at Conestoga College, Bachelor of Computer Science (Honours)
   - 📝 Researcher at Conestoga College
   - 📱 Creator of chart topping iOS app <a href="https://appadvice.com/app/guitar-practice/1513229012">Guitar Practice (Peaked #23 in Canada)</a>